net-daemon/netdaemon/CONTRIBUTING.md

 ## How to contribute

 - Fork the repository
-- Write coded and tests
+- Write code and tests
 - Make sure the tests run before PR
 - Create a pullrequest against the NetDaemon Dev branch

+## Code quality

+- Use default linter and fix all warnings

+## Architecture

+- If you want to do bigger design changes, goto Discord group and discuss in #dev channel, see https://discord.gg/K3xwfcX

 ## Features and Issues